Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Given change in the marketplace, we believe we can now capture future growth in the NGS diagnostics space without the need our own sequencer platform.
 As a result, we made a decision to shutter our sequencer development program.
 We are redirecting our investments with the valuable intellectual property we’ve created into areas of higher interest.
 Despite this program change, we remain optimistic about continued growth in NGS cancer diagnostics.

 Let’s now take a closer look at the quarter as well as the future outlook in today’s COVID-19 world.
-Last quarter, our attention and revised outlook is focused on our China team, customers and business, as COVID-19 spread to other parts of the world in the second quarter, the situation changed.
+Last quarter, our attention and revised outlook was focused on our China team, customers and business, as COVID-19 spread to other parts of the world in the second quarter, the situation changed.
 During February and March, our overall business was up about 1%, however, in late March, we faced significant disruption in business activity as Europe and the Americas restricted access to facilities.

 Our China business is recovering better than forecasted.
 We posted 4% core growth in China with increasing strength throughout the quarter.
 In fact, in April, China posted strong growth, while all other geographies experienced declines.
 We expect that China growth recovery to continue throughout the year as lab operations and investments continue to resume.
-The near-term outlook in Europe and the U.S., however, remains challenging, particularly for parts across most end markets and non-COVID-19 diagnostic testing.
+The near-term outlook in Europe and the U.S., however, remains challenging, particularly for new equipment parts across most end markets and non-COVID-19 diagnostic testing.

 Some quick highlights across our businesses, both DGG and ACG delivered core growth.
 DGG’s 5% growth is driven by NASD, up 35% as the ramp of that business continues as planned.
 ACG was up 1%.
 Our LSAG business declined 7% as customers curtailed equipment purchases, although we did have pockets of growth in biopharma, cell analysis and COVID-19 testing and research.